emilia-szymanska/turtlebot3_control/README.md

 - `udp_server` node (Python3): creates a UDP server to receive commands from a client and sending back position feedback messages;
 - `bot_mover` node (Python3): publishes messages on cmd\_vel topic based on commands received from the server;
 - `desired_pose_commander` node (Python3): controls velocity commands based on the current and desired robot's position if the latter is specified by the user;
-- `position_feedback` node (Python3): transforms the data from odometry messages to a user-friendly "x, y $\theta$" string data format.
+- `position_feedback` node (Python3): transforms the data from odometry messages to a user-friendly "x, y, theta" string data format.

 Both nodes have their parameters.
 For `udp_server` you can set an IP and a PORT.
 Example: